Dagcoin is the first cryptocurrency designed for using, not trading – exactly the way money is supposed to be!

 Almost instant transactions

-Regular transactions can take weeks or days, several cryptocurrencies can take hours or tens of minutes.
-Dagcoin transactions are fully completed within 30 seconds on average.
+Regular transactions can take from days to weeks, several cryptocurrencies can take from tens of minutes to hours.
+Dagcoin transactions are fully confirmed within 30 seconds on average.

 Freedom to transact